Yamanaka-Lab-TUAT/BOXVIA/README.md

 ```
 <br>
 Note: <br>

-If you use BOXVIA by starting from the source code,  <br>
+If you use BOXVIA by starting from the source code, the following two codes of
-the following two codes of [GPyOpt](https://github.com/SheffieldML/GPyOpt) need to be modified. <br>
+[GPyOpt](https://github.com/SheffieldML/GPyOpt) need to be modified. <br>

 - GPyOpt/core/bo.py
 - GPyOpt/core/evaluators/batch_local_penalization.py

 Please replace these codes with the codes contained in src/GPyOpt_modified in this repository.

 ## Tutorial
 Please see video tutorials uploaded on YouTube. <br>